North Carolina Highway 54: Future

-Currently, the town of Morrisville is building an extension to McCrimmon Parkway along the eastern side of NC 54 and the center of town.
-The road, which is scheduled to be completed between 2018 and 2021, would serve as a bypass NC 54, which is mostly two lanes through the town.
-However, there has been no official word from the North Carolina Department of Transportation (NCDOT) if the highway will be routed onto McCrimmon Parkway.

 In October 2015, the towns of Cary and Morrisville held a joint meeting over the future of NC 54 between the towns.
 NC 54 currently has 16,000 to 20,000 vehicles using the road each day.
 By 2040, the towns project that nearly 45,000 vehicles will be using the road daily.
 NCDOT, the Capital Area Metropolitan Planning Organization, and the Town of Morrisville teamed up on the study of the 6 mi corridor from NC 540 to Maynard Road.
 Ideally, the road would become a four- to six-lane superstreet from the Durham County line southeast into Cary.
 Besides the study, the NCDOT has yet to allocate money to make improvements to NC 54.

 Major intersections

 Related route

 North Carolina Highway 54 Alternate (NC 54A) was a renumbering of NC 54 through Carrboro (via Main Street) and Chapel Hill (via Franklin Street, Columbia Street, South Road and Raleigh Road).
 The route was commissioned in 1955 after NC 54 was shifted from its downtown Chapel Hill routing to the new Carrboro and Chapel Hill bypass.
 NC 54A served as a connection into Chapel Hill and to the campus of the University of North Carolina at Chapel Hill.
 The route was redesignated NC 54 Business (NC 54 Bus.) in 1959.
 In 1985, the route was decommissioned and became secondary streets.